squarism/squarism.github.io/_posts/2021-07-07-your-one-percent-is-hundred-to-me.markdown

 But now in this (long established) digital world everything is like this.
 I get sampled so often that I get popups as not occasional crackles and pops but as constant noise.
 This is aggregate personalized noise across all the services I use.
 I get the random sampling so often that I approach the constant random noise that the feature flags were trying to avoid from their perspective.
 But this is the problem, it's just one perspective.

-> If I am 1% sampled 100 times, I get 100% random sampling because I'm using 100 services making 100 decisions.
+> If I am 1% sampled 100 times, I experience 100% random sampling because I'm using 100 services.

 The particular numbers I'm using are being cute.
 I'm sorry.
 My point is, it's not 1% sampling to me.
 I'm a part of many things but the single **things** think that they are everything.